JuliaControl/ControlSystems.jl/docs/src/man/creating_systems.md

 ## Converting between types
-It is sometime useful to convert one representation to another, this is possible using the constructors `tf, zpk, ss`, for example
+It is sometime useful to convert one representation to another.
+This is possible using the constructors `tf, zpk, ss`, for example
 ```jldoctest
 tf(zpk([-1], [1], 2, 0.1))